On-page SEO is one of the most essential factors for organic traffic. Without it, your pages have no foundation for Google to rank them.

 To make sure this doesn’t happen to your titles, you need to keep it close to 60-65 Characters.
 You can remove the separator and blog title from your SEO title if you need more space, Simply edit with Yoast plugin and remove:

 Doing so, you’ll get more extra space to write your title.

 The same thing goes for meta descriptions as well.
 This is the first piece of content a user will see when your posts are shared or shown on Google SERPs.
 To make the most out of it, give a clear description of what a user will get through your content.
 It should not be deceptive but creative.

 Always Include your focus keyword in your title and meta description.

 7. Anchor text Internal Linking That is Content Driven

 One of the most underlooked factors is internal linking.
-If somehow you are having a hard time getting more backlinks, make sure you make most out your inner pages by connecting them.
+If you are having a hard time getting more backlinks, make sure you make the most out of your inner pages by connecting them.